Your team works really hard. There’s no question about that.

 However, if your company receives hundreds (or thousands) of leads per year, manually gathering social media profiles is infeasible.
 Ideally, your CRM would automatically do the research for you (as Insightly does).
 If your current provider doesn’t offer this functionality, check to see if an integrated plugin exists that could ease your burden.

-One final note – as you begin automating certain tasks, you may receive pushback from some of your team.
+One final note – as you begin automating certain tasks and increase workflow automation, you may receive pushback from some of your team.
 Change can be hard, especially when daily routines are interrupted.
 Be sure to overcommunicate that you’re not eliminating their jobs.
 Rather, you’re simply refining the company’s work to be even more value focused.

 It’s truly a win-win!